erikwii/gasnet-atk/README.md

 # gasnet-atk
-Web application fot office stationery borrowing in Gasnet PGASCOM
+Web application for office stationery borrowing in Gasnet PGASCOM